MichalB136/MichalB136/README.md

-#### Hi there. 👋 I'm graduate of Wrocław University of Science and Technology with a degree in Electronics.
+#### Hi there. 👋 I'm graduate from Wrocław University of Science and Technology with Master's degree in Electronics.
 ##### I’m currently working on my own project of grade book.
 To develop my skills as Backend Developer using Pyhton and Django.

 ##### Old projects: